gidavies/WebAppDevOpsLab/README.md

 17. Explore the [Azure portal](http://portal.azure.com) to find the resource group WebApp-QA-RG and the web app provisioned using ARM in the QA environment.
 Confirm that the App service has been deployed and open it using the URL in the App service overview.
 <img src="images/IC_17.png" width="624"/>

-You have now created a DevOps pipeline that deploys to mutliple environments, and provisions the QA environment on demand without a manual process.
+You have now created a DevOps pipeline that deploys to multiple environments, and provisions the QA environment on demand without a manual process.